 Prepare for spills and splashes: Have a bottle of vinegar and a vinegar-soaked cloth available at your work station, ready to clean spills and splashes.
 Also fill the closest basin with cold water to rinse your skin in case of spills.
 Always rinse your skin with cold water first, before applying vinegar.

 Make the lye solution: Slowly add the sodium hydroxide to the water (NOT the other way around).
 Do this step outdoors.
 Do not inhale any of the fumes from the reaction.
 Do not touch the solution.
 The solution will be murky and it will become hot, this is normal.
 Make sure that all the sodium hydroxide crystals are dissolved by stirring very slowly with a stainless steel spoon.
 Be very careful when carrying this HOT bowl back indoors.
+If using essential oils for fragrance, allow the lye to cool to 35°C.

 Start heating the coconut oil: Heat the coconut oil in a genuine stainless steel pot.
 Do not let it get to boiling point, this is way too hot.
 If the oil is too hot, your soap will flop and volcano.
 If you have a thermometer, the ideal temperature for the oil is 50°C, which is warm (not hot).
+If using essential oils for fragrance, allow the coconut oil to cool to 35°C.

 Take the pot off the heat: Switch the stove off, and take the pot off the heat.
 Don’t place the pot directly on a marble or granite countertop, as it will draw the heat out.
 Rather place on a wooden or fabric trivet.